 Zhulien K., the lead network security engineer at TechnoCore LTD, notes, " The most valuable feature that Cisco Firepower NGFW provides for us is the Intrusion policy.
 Again, with that being said, I cannot shy away from giving kudos to all of the other features such as AVC (Application Visibility and Control), SSL Decryption, Identity policy, Correlation policy, REST API, and more.
 All of the features that are incorporated in the Cisco Firepower NGFW are awesome and easy to configure if you know what you are doing.
 Things almost always work, unless you hit a bug, which is fixed with a simple software update. "

-Check Point NGFW is ranked 2nd in Firewalls with 187 reviews while Cisco Firepower NGFW Firewall is ranked 4th in Firewalls with 47 reviews.
-Check Point NGFW is rated 8.8, while Cisco Firepower NGFW Firewall is rated 8.2.
-The top reviewer of Check Point NGFW writes "Central architecture means we can see an end-to-end picture of attacks".
+Check Point NGFW is ranked 3rd in Firewalls with 162 reviews while Cisco Firepower NGFW Firewall is ranked 7th in Firewalls with 53 reviews.
+Check Point NGFW is rated 9.0, while Cisco Firepower NGFW Firewall is rated 8.2.
+The top reviewer of Check Point NGFW writes "Offers a lot of flexibility and packet inspections have been a strong point".
 On the other hand, the top reviewer of Cisco Firepower NGFW Firewall writes "The ability to implement dynamic policies for dynamic environments is important, given the fluidity in the world of security".
-Check Point NGFW is most compared with Fortinet FortiGate, Palo Alto Networks NG Firewalls, Azure Firewall, Cisco ASA Firewall and pfSense, whereas Cisco Firepower NGFW Firewall is most compared with Fortinet FortiGate, Cisco ASA Firewall, Meraki MX, Palo Alto Networks WildFire and Azure Firewall.
+Check Point NGFW is most compared with Fortinet FortiGate, Palo Alto Networks NG Firewalls, Azure Firewall, pfSense and Cisco ASA Firewall, whereas Cisco Firepower NGFW Firewall is most compared with Fortinet FortiGate, Cisco ASA Firewall, Meraki MX, Palo Alto Networks WildFire and pfSense.
 See our Check Point NGFW vs. Cisco Firepower NGFW Firewall report.

 See our list of best Firewalls vendors.